Apply for Scholarships

 P. Howard Massey had a distinguished 36-year teaching career at Virginia Tech that included service as associate dean of the College of Agriculture and Life Sciences, director of Agronomic and Plant Sciences, director of International Development, and chair of the University Committee on International Programs.
 He valued interdisciplinary approaches to problem solving that addressed evolving issues related to food and nutrition in the United States and abroad.

-The award will provide scholarships or travel funds for students traveling to present at or attend a national or international conference.
-In addition, fuds can be awarded for appropriate training or exchange programs, including study abroad and mission trips.
-The award is available to HNFE undergraduate and graduate students.
+The award will provide scholarships or travel funds for students traveling to present or attend a national or international conference.
+In addition, funds can be awarded for appropriate training or exchange programs, including study abroad and mission trips.
+This award is available to HNFE undergraduate and graduate students.

 Sebolt Fitness/Wellness Research Award

-This award, given in memory of Don Sebolt, a Professor Emeritus in HNFE who helped shape Virginia Tech's curriculum and research in health and physical education and exercise science, recognizes HNFE undergraduate or graduate student research related to the health benefits of physical activity, exercise and/or physiological aspects of exercise related to athletic performance or improved human health.
+This This award is given in memory of Don Sebolt, a professor emeritus in HNFE who helped shape Virginia Tech's curriculum and research in health, physical education and exercise science.
+It recognizes undergraduate or graduate student research in HNFE related to the health benefits of physical activity, exercise, and/or physiological aspects of exercise related to athletic performance or improved human health.
 Preference will be given to students who plan a career in exercise science; a health profession such as athletic training, physical therapy, or health coach; or teaching physical fitness in secondary or higher education.